GET EXPERT TIPS ON PAYMENT RULES, COMMON CODING MISTAKES, AND BUILDING AN EFFICIENT PRACTICE WITH MEDSTATES TELEHEALTH BILLING SERVICES

 Although their rules may vary, many companies share some common requirements for telehealth billing.

 Dealing with telehealth billing can be complicated, with all the different rules from Medicare (medicare telehealth billing guidelines 2025) and other insurance companies (anthem telehealth billing guidelines 2023, bcbs telehealth billing guidelines 2024, etc.).
 A good medical billing company like Medstates that really knows medical billing for telehealth services can be a huge help.
-They stay up-to-date on all the latest rules and coding (telehealth billing codes, telehealth billing cpt, telehealth code for billing) and can make sure your claims are sent correctly.
-This means you’re more likely to get paid the right amount and avoid delays or denials.
+They stay up-to-date on all the latest rules and coding (telehealth billing codes, telehealth billing cpt, telehealth code for billing) and can make sure your claims are submitted correctly.
+This means you are more likely to get paid the right amount and avoid delays or denials.
 Trying to keep up with all these rules yourself can take a lot of time and effort.
 Hiring experts in telehealth billing lets you focus on taking care of your patients, knowing that your billing is in good hands.
-They can also help you understand things like telehealth billing by time and make sure you’re following all the guidelines, including those that might affect things like a telehealth bulk bill medical certificate.
+They can also help you understand things like telehealth billing by time and make sure you are following all the guidelines, including those that might affect things like a telehealth bulk bill medical certificate.

 Just like for in-person visits, there are special codes used when billing for telehealth.
 These telehealth billing cpt codes tell the insurance company exactly what kind of online service you provided.
 There’s also a specific telehealth code for billing that helps show that the visit happened online.